LP SmartSide vs James Hardie: which siding wins in Minneapolis?

 Reviewed by Joe Dvorak, owner

-I've installed both LP SmartSide and James Hardie on Twin Cities homes for years.
-Modex holds LP SmartSide Certified Installer and James Hardie Preferred Contractor certifications.
-I have no stake in which one you choose—only in the right recommendation for your home.
+I've put both LP SmartSide and James Hardie on Twin Cities homes for the better part of two decades.
+We're an LP SmartSide Preferred Contractor and a James Hardie Preferred Contractor.
+I've got no stake in which one you choose — only in getting the right call for your home.
 Updated May 2026.